Martina99188/SE4AS/README.md

 ## Instructions to use the system
 + git clone https://github.com/Martina99188/SE4AS.
-+ in the cmd of the directory run -> docker compose up.
++ In the cmd of the directory run -> docker compose up.
 + Only at the first running you need to access Grafana (admin:admin) (localhost:3000).